 Provider may only perform medically necessary drug tests based on current evidence and clinical guidelines.
-Outpatient definitive drug testing must be individualized and considered medically necessary or the below applies:
+Outpatient definitive drug testing is considered medically necessary for Members when testing does not exceed seven (7) drugs/drug classes per Member per day AND when the following criteria below is met under A, B or C.